Massive Fire Engulfs 200 Shops In W. Afghanistan - UrduPoint

 Massive Fire Engulfs 200 Shops In W. Afghanistan

-Afghanistan, (UrduPoint / Pakistan Point News - 17th Jun, 2023 ) :A fire broke out at a big market, engulfing nearly 200 shops, in Afghanistan's western Herat province, Abdul Wadood Faizzada, the provincial head of craftsmen union said Saturday.
+HERAT, Afghanistan, (UrduPoint / Pakistan Point News - 18th Jun, 2023 ) --:A fire broke out at a big market, engulfing nearly 200 shops, in Afghanistan's western Herat province, Abdul Wadood Faizzada, the provincial head of craftsmen union said Saturday.

 "The fire broke out at about 3 a.m.